Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Introduction

-At the algebraic and combinatorial level, our constructions illustrate new uses of finite groupoids and of associated Cayley graphs.
-These uses are intimately tied in with very specific acyclicity properties.
-In controlling cyclic configurations of bounded lengths, which are formed by cosets w.r.t.\ generated subgroups, they far exceed the scope of classical Cayley graph constructions as discussed e.g.\ in~\cite{Alon95}.
-More specifically, acyclicity conditions on cycles formed by cosets --- second-order objects whose size cannot a priori be bounded --- rather than on simple generator cycles, are tailored to combinatorial contexts where local acyclicity for decompositions of hypergraph-like rather than graph-like structures matters.
-The construction of reduced products with the Cayley graphs of finite groupoids that satisfy the appropriate acyclicity properties is here shown to be a natural tool to obtain suitable realisations.
-Our first application then shows how this notion also lends itself directly to the construction of finite coverings of controlled acyclicity for hypergraphs.
-These coverings provide interesting classes of highly homogeneous and highly acyclic finite hypergraphs, and thus synthetic examples of interest in relation to structural decomposition techniques in combinatorics and finite and algorithmic model theory.
-Methodologically, acyclicity of hypergraphs has long been recognised as an important criterion in combinatorial, algorithmic and logical contexts~\cite{Berge,BeeriFaginetal}.
+At the algebraic and combinatorial level, our constructions illustrate new uses of finite groupoids and associated graph and hypergraph structures.
+Analogous to the established use of Cayley graphs as a combinatorial representation of groups, we can use a Cayley graph representation of groupoids --- and a dual picture in a hypergraph of cosets --- to capture the specific acyclicity properties that are essential for our constructions.
+In controlling cyclic configurations in the dual hypergraph, i.e.\ cycles formed by overlapping cosets, the relevant acyclicity requirements exceed the scope of classical Cayley graph constructions as discussed e.g.\ in~\cite{Alon95}.
+Classical notions of acyclicity in Cayley graphs concern the graph-theoretic girth and measure the length of generator cycles.
+Here we need to control \emph{coset cycles} and measure the length of cycles formed by overlapping cosets in the Cayley graph.
+The technical challenge lies in the fact that the building blocks of the relevant cyclic configurations are elements of the dual hypergraph, and thus second-order objects in the Cayley graph itself, and that their size cannot a priori be bounded.
+Correspondingly, these acyclicity criteria are tailored to combinatorial contexts where local acyclicity for decompositions of hypergraph-like rather than graph-like structures matters.
+Here we use reduced products with the Cayley graphs of suitable finite groupoids to obtain natural realisations.
+Our first application then shows how this approach naturally lends itself to the construction of finite hypergraph coverings of controlled acyclicity.
+These coverings provide interesting classes of highly homogeneous and highly acyclic finite hypergraphs.
+As very adaptable synthetic constructions of locally acyclic hypergraphs these can play a r\^ole analogous to that played by known constructions of Cayley graphs of large girth in the setting of graphs.
+They are a source of generic examples of interest in relation to structural decomposition techniques in combinatorics and algorithmic model theory.
+Indeed, hypergraph acyclicity has long been recognised as an important criterion in combinatorial, algorithmic and logical contexts~\cite{Berge,BeeriFaginetal}.
 In the well understood setting of graphs and graph-like structures, local acyclicity can be achieved in finite bisimilar unfoldings or coverings based on Cayley groups of large girth~\cite{OttoAPAL04}.
-We here see that Cayley groupoids and the notion of coset acyclicity, rather than just large girth, together support the adequate generalisations in the hypergraph setting.
-Applications of closely related structural transformations to questions in logic, and especially in finite model theory, have already been explored, e.g., in~\cite{HO,OttoJACM,lics2013,GO14} w.r.t.\ expressive completeness results as well as w.r.t.\ algorithmic issues~\cite{BGO,BtCO}.
-The genericity of our local-to-global constructions as exemplified in their applications to EPPA extension issues may have further applications in the study of automorphisms of countable structures built from finite substructures and of amalgamation classes that arise in the model-theoretic and algebraic analysis of homogeneous structures \cite{MacPherson}.
+We here see that Cayley groupoids and the notion of coset acyclicity support the adequate generalisations in the hypergraph setting.
+Applications of closely related structural transformations to questions in logic, and especially in finite model theory, have already been explored, e.g., in~\cite{HO,OttoJACM,lics2013,GO14,CO17} w.r.t.\ expressive completeness results as well as w.r.t.\ algorithmic issues~\cite{BGO,BtCO}.
+The genericity of our local-to-global constructions as exemplified in their applications to extension problems for local automorphisms may have further applications in the study of automorphisms of countable structures built from finite substructures and of amalgamation classes that arise in the model-theoretic and algebraic analysis of homogeneous structures \cite{MacPherson}.